pingswept/me30-website/content/logistics/projects.md

 * You should not touch your robot during its adventures.
 This probably means that your robot should be remote controlled.
 * You should not use an RC car controller.
 This probably means that your robot should be controlled through wifi from a laptop or phone.
 * Your robot cannot fly.
 (We don't have the space to test drones safely, unfortunately.)
+* Unlike previous years, your robot does NOT need to turn in arbitrary directions.
+It should be optimized for straight ramp ascension.
 * Note: It would be a good idea to focus on making your robot drive effectively before you worry about any higher level mechanics or control through the internet.

 **Due date: Wednesday, December 6, 10:30am**

 In class on December 6, we will test drive the robots through a basic course-- a 30 cm doorway and a ramp.
 If your robot meets the requirements above, it will do fine.
+The rough specifications of the ramp are shown in the picture below.
+Two identical ramps will be available in Nolop for testing by December 1.

 **Project planning resource:** We suggest discussing this [list of P5 planning questions](https://docs.google.com/document/d/1ulQfKKEcXGVL5VZVITyimeE2d2Y40JnkMOGGLtVdCfo/edit?usp=sharing) with your team.